jagregory/abrash-zen-of-asm/src/chapter-07.md

 It's just plain handy to be able to access a memory location directly by name.

 Now look at Figure 7.6 again.
 Direct addressing really doesn't belong in that figure at all, does it?
 The *mod-reg-rm* encoding for direct addressing should by all rights be taken by base addressing using only BP.
-However, there *is* no addressing mode that can use only BP — if you assemble the instruction `mov [bp],al`, you'll find that it actually assembles as `mov [bp+0],al`, with a 1-byte displacement.
+However, there *is* no addressing mode that can use only BP — if you assemble the instruction `mov [bp],al`{.nasm}, you'll find that it actually assembles as `mov [bp+0],al`{.nasm}, with a 1-byte displacement.

 In other words, the designers of the 8088 rightly considered direct addressing important enough to build it into *mod-reg-rm* addressing in place of a little-used addressing mode.
 (BP is designed to point to stack frames, as we'll see shortly, and there's rarely any use for BP-only base addressing in stack frames.)